upasanaa/react-hello-world-example/README.md

 What is this repository for?

   A basic hello world example using reactJS.

   Version 1.0

+  Note: This repository is very basic setup for reactjs project using babel, webpack & react.
+You can use it as a boilerplate for your reactJs projects.

 How do I get set up?